mvince33/api_practice/README.md

 Practicing the use of hidden folders for API keys
-The secret folder showed up in the repo...\nNot sure why
+The secret folder showed up in the repo...
+Not sure why